 A model could easily assign more importance to a particular factor, primarily because the modeler is at the mercy of the data available.
 This could lead to incorrect decision-making.

 Data models dependent on clustering do not handle edge cases well.
 Simply put…let’s say we have a routine that classifies photographs as boys and girls.
 But upon being shown a baby’s photo or an image of a muscular female with short hair, the data model could easily miscategorize the image.

 We, humans, change with time

 Let’s assume you run a food app business, and your IT team trains this app to identify and suggest a customer’s favorite food (say Pizza).
 It’s highly unlikely that the customer is going to order only Pizza for the rest of his/her lifecycle.
 Your food app will eventually run out of intelligent suggestions for this customer.

-These are some of the factors that makes us think that while ML systems are superior in decision making, they are best kept in an advisory role.
-The ML system we are born with, inside our heads, is still better when it comes to decisions that are too difficult to quantify in an AI setting.
+These are some of the factors that make us think that while Machine Learning systems are superior in decision-making, they are best kept in an advisory role.
+The Machine Learning system we are born with, inside our heads, is still better when it comes to decisions that are too difficult to quantify in an AI setting.

 So…what Pizza would you like to have for dinner tonight?

-firstname.lastname@example.org to know how Machine Learning could be leveraged to your business.
+email@example.com to know how Machine Learning could be leveraged for your business.

 Contact Ideas2IT – The Best .Net Development Company today to get more details!